liujb0319/Fountain/README.md

 	//Your location lay outside the field and nothing in the field was changed.
 }
 ```

+You can also use the _HeightField.Clamp_ (either _true_ or _false_) value to check whether the current render enforces clamping limits.
+If it does; the values of _HeightField.ClampMin_ and _HeightField.ClampMax_ will be the lower and upper limits for the height data respectively.

+Similarly; you can check for wrapping and the size of the field. _HeightField.WrapX_ and _HeightField.WrapY_ (both either _true_ or _false_) denote the wrapping behavior, while _HeightField.Width_ and _HeightField.Height_ denote the size of the field.

 ### Photon
 Photons are a simple little structures that denote colors.
 They contain a value each for _red_, _green_, _blue_ and _transparency_.
 They are predominantly used in effect scripting.